autonomousvision/py123d/docs/datasets/av2.rst

 ~~~~~~~~

 You can download the Argoverse 2 Sensor dataset from the `Argoverse website <https://www.argoverse.org/>`_.
-..
 You can also use directly the dataset from AWS.
-For that, you first need to install `s5cmd <https://github.com/peak/s5cmd>`_:

-.. .. code-block:: bash

-..   pip install s5cmd

 Next, you can run the following bash script to download the dataset: